inno-devops-labs/F23-intro-course-labs/lab2/Ansible/README.md

 #

-# Use Cases and Examples:
+# Use Cases and Examples

 1. ### Provisioning and configuring servers and networking equipment
 2. ### Managing application deployments and updates across multiple servers